Underqualified for a Job: Boost Your Chances of Being Hired

 Occasionally, you come across a job that sparks your excitement, and you think, ‘Yes, this is exactly what I’d love to do!’
 You believe you are the perfect fit for the role, yet you realize you don’t meet all the criteria listed in the job advertisement.
 So, what’s your next move?
 Do you go ahead and apply, or do you hesitate?
 If you decide to apply, what are the odds of landing the job?
 Better yet, how can you tweak your application to maximize your chances?

-As a general rule, it’s advisable not to apply if you don’t meet at least 80% of the criteria.
+Out of the several hundreds of applications, about half of them usually don’t meet the basic job requirements and are eliminated.
+As a general rule, you shouldn’t apply unless you meet at least 80% of the criteria.
 Tailor your resume to clearly demonstrate how you fulfill as many criteria as possible.
 Utilize active language, provide concrete examples, and quantify your achievements.
 Highlight skills and experiences that compensate for any criteria you don’t meet.
 Additionally, showcase other qualities you possess that, while not mandatory, can bring additional value to both the job and the company.
 If you lack required examples from your professional experience, consider drawing from your hobbies or personal life.
 Emphasize your passion for the job and the company, your future potential, and your ability to learn quickly.

 Find Your Blue Ocean*